The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Coalitional Influence Problems as PMV-Instability Problems

 Then, the histogram $\vec x$ of an $n$-profile is in $ \csus{n,B}^{1\ra2}$ if and only if there exists an integer vector $\vo = (o_1,o_2)$ such that $(\vec x,\vo\,)$ is a feasible solution to the following linear program, where the objective is omitted because only the feasibility matters.

 \end{ex}

 In Example~\ref{ex:illustration}, the effect of each manipulator can be modeled by its changes to the histogram, and the manipulators aim at manipulating vectors in a {\em source} polyhedron, which represents $1$ being the winner, into a {\em target} polyhedron, which represents $2$ being the winner, under the budget constraint $B$.
-This motivates us to define the general {\em PMV-instability setting} as follows.
+This motivates us to define {\em instability settings} as follows.